 Migrate advanced hunting queries from Microsoft Defender for Endpoint

 Move your advanced hunting workflows from Microsoft Defender for Endpoint to proactively hunt for threats using a broader set of data.
-In Microsoft 365 Defender, you get access to data from other Microsoft 365 security solutions, including:
+In Microsoft Defender XDR, you get access to data from other Microsoft 365 security solutions, including:

 - Microsoft Defender for Endpoint